 'I found the Unitas app very good and easy to understand.
 The videos were very helpful' - FDYJ Student 2017

 Students will be assigned a tutor who is very experienced in youth justice as well as in supporting and assessing learners.
 They offer support by phone, email or Skype to provide students with advice and guidance as needed particularly around the preparation and completion of assignments.
 They will assess assignments and provide detailed feedback on each piece of work.

 'My tutor kept me sane and stopped me throwing in the towel on numerous occasions' - FDYJ Student 2017

 Registration and Fees

-The next cohort of the foundation degree starts in April 2018 with registrations being taken now.
+The next cohort of the Foundation Degree starts on Monday 23rd April 2018 with registrations being taken now.

 We have this information in a leaflet, which you can download here:

 We have a list of frequently asked questions: